DIY handprint art…

-I love craftiness and crafty people, but when all is said and done, I just don’t have the energy to scrapbook, or to make pumpkins out of old sweaters.
+I love craftiness and crafty people, but when all is said and done, I just don’t have the energy to scrapbook or to make pumpkins out of old sweaters.
 Maybe someday…

 That being said, I DO love handprint art projects.
 It’s one of the only “crafty” projects I try to do on a somewhat routine basis because, for one, the kids love it.

-My favorite DIY handprint projects are either done on plain canvases, or on plain Christmas ornaments (best to use the shatterproof kind.
+DIY handprint projects can be done on plain canvases, or on plain Christmas ornaments (best to use the shatterproof kind.
 The less holiday drama the better, right?).

 DIY Handprint art & footprint art supplies: